+TALK NOW!
 Instant messaging (IM) is a way for people to communicate through a computer network in real time.
 This removes the need to wait for questions and answers to travel back and forth.
 People have been using IM for nearly 50 years.
 At first it worked only on computers on the same network.
 Today, the typed messages travel in the blink of an eye to any computer on the Internet.
 Users of IM applications, such as MSN and Yahoo!
 Messenger (left), can connect only to members on a list of friends-no one else can be a part of the conversations.
-Users in online chat rooms. however, can connect to any user in those chat rooms.
+Users in online chat rooms, however, can connect to any user in those chat rooms.

-Emoticon helps convey a basic emotion, making the interaction more personal

-Social networking websites, such as Facebook and Orkut, enable people to connect and interact with all their friends at once.
-Members can choose to chat privately or join in with group discussions.
-This way of using the net, in which every communication is channeled through one system, and the users themselves produce the contents of a site, is known as Web 2.0.
+Emoticon helps convey a basic emotion, making the interaction more personal using the net, in which every communication is channeled through one system, and the users themselves produce the contents of a site, is known as Web 2.0.
 A wiki is another example of a Web 2.0 service.
 It is an informative website that can be added to or edited by anyone.